Luis Daoíz y Torres

-Luis Daoíz y Torres (10 February 1767 – 2 May 1808) was a Spanish artillery officer and one of the leaders of the Dos de Mayo Uprising that signalled the start of the Spanish War of Independence.
-Daoíz's surname is derived from the town of Aoiz in Navarre and he was descended from a long line of Spanish gentry with soldiering associations dating to the Reconquista.
-Daoíz's great grandfather married the daughter of the Count of Miraflores de los Angeles and Daoíz spent much of his early life in palaces owned by the family.
-He was born in Seville and, after receiving a Catholic education, trained at the Royal School of Artillery in Segovia.
-Daoíz saw action against the Moors in Spanish North Africa, where he was commended for his bravery and promoted to lieutenant.
-He also served against the French in the short-lived War of the Roussillon where he was captured.
-After refusing to serve in the French army, he was imprisoned.
+Captain Luis Daoiz y Torres (10 February 1767 – 2 May 1808) was a Spanish Army officer who was one of the leaders of the Dos de Mayo Uprising which resulted in the outbreak of the Spanish War of Independence.
+His surname was derived from the town of Aoiz in Navarre and he was descended from a long line of Spanish gentry with military service dating to the Reconquista.
+Daoíz's great grandfather married the daughter of the Count of Miraflores de los Angeles and he spent much of his early life in palaces owned by the family.

+Born in Seville, after receiving a Catholic education Daoiz trained at the Royal School of Artillery in Segovia.
+He saw action against Moroccan forces in North Africa, where Daoiz was commended for his bravery and promoted to lieutenant.
+After serving against the French in the short-lived War of the Pyrenees, he was captured.
+After refusing to serve in the French army, Daoiz was imprisoned.